alschmut/StructBuilderMacro/README.md

 ## Installation
 The library can be installed using Swift Package Manager.

-## Motivation
-I use builders in the below two scenarios.
-Having them generated reduces a lot of the boilerplate code:
-- When creating mock data for unit tests
-- When creating fixtures for SwiftUI Previews

 ## Limitations
 - The macro only works on `struct`, `enum` and `class` definitions
 - The list of default values is limited to the values specified in the below table.
 All other types will require another builder to be defined